wordofwarning/wordofwarning.org/current/2017-autumnwinter/bannon/index.md

 Box Office Tel: 0843 208 6000 (The Lowry)

 #### Access Information
-Age advisory: **?** (parental/guardian discretion).
+Age advisory: parental/guardian discretion.
 With no interval, the show lasts approximately 50 minutes.
 For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 >*I was born on the day the Pope came to Coventry, my home town.
 In my family this unexpected appearance was perceived as a blessing.
 A sublime gift.*